gustavn19/CTDS_Beerbuddy/README.md

-# 🍺 Beer Recommendation System
+# 🍺 Beer Buddy - A Beer Recommendation System

-Welcome to the **Beer Recommendation System** repository!
+Welcome to the **Beer Buddy - A Beer Recommendation System ** repository!
 This project was developed as part of the **02807 Computational Tools for Data Science** course at the Technical University of Denmark.
 The system provides personalized beer recommendations using advanced computational techniques and a robust dataset of beer reviews.

 ## 👩‍💻 Authors
 - **Lucas Brylle**